El Accidente: Plot

-The Texas High School Athletic Administration announces that the investigation into Voodoo (Aldis Hodge) will be postponed until the following week due to insufficient evidence.
-While team dines at the restaurant, member Bobby "Bull" Reyes (Walter Perez) brutally attacks Kurt Kaster (Brent McGregor), a friend of Matt (Zach Gilford) who mocked football, in the parking lot until the rest of the team takes him off.
+The Texas High School Athletic Administration announces that the investigation into Voodoo's (Aldis Hodge) eligibility will be postponed until the following week due to insufficient evidence.
+While the team dines at a restaurant, defensive end Bobby "Bull" Reyes (Walter Perez) brutally assaults Kurt Kaster (Brent McGregor), a friend of Matt (Zach Gilford), for questioning the importance of football.

-The following day, Bobby is arrested during practice, and Kaster's mother confides in Tami (Connie Britton) that she fears Bobby will be allowed to go back to the team as if nothing happened.
-As Eric (Kyle Chandler) and Buddy (Brad Leland) go to visit Bobby, Buddy confesses that Voodoo's case is not in their favor.
-At county jail, Bobby lies by claiming that he felt insulted when Kaster called him "wetback" and this prompted the assault, when it was actually Voodoo who said it.
-After bailing him out, Bobby makes a statement in the media to explain his actions and to apologize, although Tami is not convinced of his sincerity.
+The following day, Bobby is arrested during practice, and Kaster's mother confides in Tami (Connie Britton) that she fears Bobby could return to playing without consequence.
+Eric (Kyle Chandler) and Buddy (Brad Leland) leave to visit Bobby at the county jail, where Bobby lies by claiming that he was provoked into attacking Kaster after he called him "wetback", when it was actually Voodoo who said it.
+After bailing him out, Bobby repeats his lie to the media, although Tami is not convinced of his sincerity.

 As Jason (Scott Porter) shows improvement, Lyla (Minka Kelly) decides to end her relationship with Tim (Taylor Kitsch), disappointing him.
-Later, Tim visits Jason, who scolds him for not visiting him and draws comparison between their new lifestyles.
+Later, Tim visits Jason, who scolds him for not visiting him, drawing comparisons between their new lives.
 To cheer him up, Tim decides to take Jason out of the facility for a day out.
-They are caught by Lyla, who is convinced by Jason in accompanying them.
-Tim is put in an awkward position with Jason's and Lyla's affection, and privately asks her to leave it aside just for the sake of Jason.
+They run into Lyla, who is convinced by Jason in accompanying them.
+Tim is put in an awkward position with Jason's and Lyla's relationship, and privately asks her to leave it aside for Jason's sake.
 They take a few drinks on a campfire as they reminisce over their dreams.
 Tim and Lyla then take Jason back to the hospital, who thanks them for the day.
-However, he is seen annoyed when he sees them hugging in the distance.
+Jason looks out the window and sees them intimately hugging in the distance, arousing suspicions that they are dating.

 The board officially declares that Voodoo was eligible, allowing Dillon to maintain their victory.
-However, Matt's friendship with Landry (Jesse Plemons) is jeopardized as Landry knows Kaster didn't say the slur to Voodoo and Matt does not want to say anything because he wants to protect the team's defense.
-That night, Matt visits Eric at his house, confessing that Voodoo was the person who said the slur and Bobby vented his anger with Kaster.
-Eric then visits Kaster, apologizing and promising that he will be protected at school.
-The following day, Eric expels Bobby from the team and makes Voodoo take his place in the defense.
-At night, Eric is visited by Buddy, who informs that Voodoo went back to Louisiana after his school re-opened and told a reporter about his bad experience in Dillon.
+However, Matt's friendship with Landry (Jesse Plemons) is jeopardized as Landry confronts Matt for his complicity in Bobby's lie about Kaster.
+A guilt-ridden Matt visits Eric at his house, confessing that Voodoo was the person who said the slur, not Kaster.
+The next day, Eric apologizes to Kaster, expels Bobby from the team, and makes Voodoo take his place on defense.
+At night, Eric is visited by Buddy, who informs him that Voodoo went back to Louisiana after his school re-opened and that he had implied to a reporter that Dillon had violated eligibility policies when recruiting him, potentially re-opening the investigation.